Skip to main content

 Conventions

-• All addresses and token addresses are lowercase.
+• EVM addresses and token addresses are lowercase.
+Non-EVM addresses (Solana, Tron) preserve their original case.

 • All amounts are strings (raw token units, not human-readable).